mirrexagon/lua-irc-engine/README.md

 ---

-When a message that your program might want to process is received and successfully parsed, the appropriate callback is called, if it is set.
+When a message that your program might want to process is received, the appropriate callback is called, if it is set.
 You can set a callback with `irc:set_callback(command, func)`:

 ```lua
 irc:set_callback("PRIVMSG", function(sender, origin, msg, pm)